BrandonRiemann/SpeechCompactify/README.md

 # SpeechCompactify

 ## What is it?
 SpeechCompactify works by detecting and truncating silence in an audio file and writes the truncated version to a new file.
 In its early stages, it is really just a convenient tool or handy snippet that can be adapted for other uses.
-It uses pydub for convenience in loading the audio (which also supports effects such as speeding up the audio).
+It uses pydub for convenience in loading the audio (which also supports effects such as speeding up the audio &mdash; hence, one can really "compactify" an audio source).

 ## Usage
 `